aherbert/Omero_Screen/README.md

 Note: Use your Sussex Omero username and password here as the json data.

-4) Clone cellpose M1 version: To run cellpose on the Mac GPUs, clone or download Peter Sobolewski's adaptation of cellpose from [https://github.com/psobolewskiPhD/cellpose](https://github.com/psobolewskiPhD/cellpose).
-Clone this into your home directory
-5) Make a new conda environment (python 3.10) called omero-screen (using the mamba-forge installation of conda)
-6) conda install omero-py
-7) pip install ~/cellpose  		// this will install the local copy of the M1 compatible cellpose version
-8) pip install ezomero pandas scikit-image matplotlib seaborn
+8. To run the script from the terminal:

+add export PYTHONPATH=/path to Omero_Screen repo:${PYTHONPATH} to your .zshrc file

+(for example: export PYTHONPATH=/Users/hh65/code/Omero_Screen:${PYTHONPATH})

-activate the environment.
-You can cd to bin and run omero_screen from the terminal.
-(To do this, you need to add
+9. To run the script cd to the bin folder and run omero_screen_run_term Plate_id --

-export PYTHONPATH=/path to Omero_Screen repo:${PYTHONPATH}

-to your .zshrc file.)